 The Horseman SW612 is a 6×12 medium-format film panoramic camera.
 Given the size of the format, the camera is surprisingly small and easy to handhold.
-I used this in conjuction with my 6×6 Mamiya 6 rangefinder as a complementary format.
+I used this in conjunction with my 6×6 Mamiya 6 rangefinder as a complementary format.
 And, like my Mamiya, I travelled extensively with the Horseman.

 Work from this camera can be seen here: Horseman SW612